 Is Follow/Unfollow Dead?

-Social media is always changing, and it is the social media manager's job to adapt to the times.
+Social media is constantly changing, and it is the manager's job to adapt to the times.
 One strategy that was incredibly common a couple of years ago was implementing a follow/unfollow strategy to increase your follower base on Twitter and/or Instagram.
 What exactly is a follow/unfollow strategy, and can it still be worked into your marketing plan today?

 Monday: Follow 30 people